arribada/manta-ray-active-vacuum-tag/README.md

 A stainless steel 360 degree swivel camera mount adapter can then be attached to the pole mount head and to a suitable telescopic boom pole that has a 1/4" thread embedded, such as the range of fiberglass poles from compositepoles.co.uk.

+To fit and seat the bicycle brakes, first slot the Prevost S1 coupler into the pole head slot.
+Use the grip indents to guide it into place.
+Then slow the two M8 x 60mm socket flanged button screws through the bottom holes and secure the brakes in place using 4 x M8 hexagon nuts to align the brake in place.

 ## Continued research ##